Prydis Group Privacy Notice

 Who might we share your information with?

-If you agree, we may send you marketing information about other products or services that we think may be of interest to you.
+If you agree, we may send you our regular newsletter about other products or services that we think may be of interest to you.

 If appropriate to you and with your agreement, we may pass on your personal information to our group of companies so that they may offer you their products and services.
 We will discuss this with you first.